-In business you can be a follower or a leader.
-The Computational Chemistry Consortium (C3) is dedicated to leading the advancement of combustion and Emissions modeling.
-C3 is a newly formed entity that will bring together industry, academic, and government partners to refine existing computational chemistry tools and to develop new models, tools, and mechanisms.
+The Computational Chemistry Consortium (C3) is dedicated to leading the advancement of combustion and emissions modeling.
+C3 brings together industry, academic, and government partners to refine existing computational chemistry tools and to develop new models, tools, and mechanisms.

 INDUSTRY + ACADEMIA + National Labs = INNOVATION

-By bringing together a diverse group of partners, C3 will have the expertise to develop detailed mechanisms that include PAH and NOx chemistry, create tools for generating surrogate and multi-fuel mechanisms, improve reduction and merging tools, and validate mechanisms using combustion vessel and engine data.
+By bringing together a diverse group of partners, C3 has the expertise to develop detailed mechanisms that include PAH and NOx chemistry, create tools for generating surrogate and multi-fuel mechanisms, improve reduction and merging tools, and validate mechanisms using combustion vessel and engine data.

 C3 will last for three years with an optional renewal.
-Consortium money will be used to fund R&D at research institutions with expertise in chemical kinetics modeling and experiments.
-The models, tools, and mechanisms developed by the consortium will be for the exclusive use of its members for the three-year duration of C3.
-An advisory board will be comprised of consortium members, with voting rights proportional to the amount of money invested by each member.
-The board will vote on specific fuels and operating conditions of interest.
+Consortium money is used to fund R&D at research institutions with expertise in chemical kinetics modeling and experiments.
+The models, tools, and mechanisms developed by the consortium are for the exclusive use of its members for the three-year duration of C3.
+The advisory board is comprised of consortium members, with voting rights proportional to the amount of money invested by each member.
+The board votes on specific fuels and operating conditions of interest.